First of all, if you are a new parent, CONGRATS! Kids are an awesome gift and you will sleep again. I promise!!

 **Note: if the last feeding of the night time is really close to your morning time, don’t worry!!
 Just shift your whole day up and still go for every 3 hours.
 It’ll all eventually iron itself out!)

-2 and 3 month old sleep schedule
+2 and 3 month old sleep and feed schedule

 If you use our method from the very beginning, then by ages 4-6 weeks, your baby will likely be down to 1 or 2 night time feedings.
 Unless the baby is in a growth spurt and wakes more often for a couple days!